Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won in 44, or 47.3%, of the 93 contests they have been named as odds-on underdogs this year.
+- The Reds have been chosen as underdogs in 94 games this year and have walked away with the win 44 times (46.8%) in those games.

-- Cincinnati has entered 23 games this season as the underdog by +140 or more and is 9-14 in those contests.
+- Cincinnati is 9-14 this season when entering a game as the underdog by +140 or more on the moneyline.

-- Cincinnati and its opponents have hit the over in 66 of its 132 games with a total this season.
+- So far this season, Cincinnati and its opponents have hit the over in 66 of its 133 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!